-This article will help you gain a better understanding of how this style came to be and teach you more about some key characteristics.
-There are several groundbreaking and unique concepts that might change the way you look at a building or structure.
+There are several groundbreaking and unique concepts about Scandinavian architecture that might change the way you look at a building or structure.

 Before the early 20th century, much of Scandinavian architecture was either influenced by Europe or was completely vernacular in nature.
 The ancient medieval castles and cathedrals were unoriginal in scope, and the older homes were built in a simple way using locally sourced materials and knowledge.